Finch-API/finch-docs/docs/Integrating-with-Finch/Integration Checklist.md

 **Designing a seamless onboarding experience**

-- [ ]  A well-designed user flow will carefully consider when and how to present Connect to your users.
+- [ ]  A well-designed user flow will carefully consider when and how to present Finch Connect to your users.
 We recommend you read the [Automated Connect Flow - Integrating connect into your product](../Product-Guides/Automated-Connect-Flow.md#integrating-connect-into-your-product) guide for more tips on this topic.
 - [ ]  Displaying messaging to your customers prior to initiating Connect helps set expectations and increase conversion rates.
 You can read the [Automated Connect Flow - How to incentivize your user to connect their system](../Product-Guides/Automated-Connect-Flow.md#how-do-i-incentivize-my-user-to-connect-their-system) guide for more information.
 - [ ]  If you add Connect to your users' onboarding flow as we'd recommend, read [Automated Connect Flow - Using Finch Connect in your onboarding flow](../Product-Guides/Automated-Connect-Flow.md#connect-in-your-users-onboarding) guide for recommendations on a UI flow to work around the request latencies of some systems.